fusionengine-org/fusion/README.md

 </p>

-Fusion is a game engine for creating graphical applications using the Pygame library and the programming language Python.
+Fusion is a game engine for creating graphical applications using OpenGL and the programming language Python.
 It provides a simple coding interface for creating windows, rendering graphics, and handling user input.
 It is and engine to create games fast and easy!

 ## 🗜️ Table of Contents